cheimabou/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script diplays hello world
+this script prints a confused smiley face